tristanbrown/resolwe-bio-py/docs/intro.rst

 ----------------------

 Eventually, you will have many Data objects and want to organize them.
-Resolwe includes several structures to help you group Data objects: *Sample*, *Collection* and *Study*.
+Resolwe includes different structures to help you group Data objects: *Sample* and *Collection*.

 **Sample** represents a biological entity.
 It includes user annotations (GEO compliant) and Data objects associated with this biological entity.